wp-plugins/hotspots/readme.txt

 * Saves mouse click and touch screen tap information
 * Each page on your website has it's own heat map
 * It's free and there's no sign up or registration required!
+* Heat maps can be displayed using two different implementations to choose from
 * All data is stored on your own WordPress database
 * Different heat maps are drawn when you resize the window, modify zoom levels and device pixel ratios to cater for responsive design
+* Browser, operating system and device information is also tracked
 * You can configure how many mouse clicks or touch screen taps are necessary to be hot, the size and also the opacity of the circle
 * You can apply URL filters to enable or disable the plugin for specific pages on your website (this can be useful for performance reasons)
 * Hide mouse clicks and touch screen taps from specific user roles when drawing heat maps